 Frequently Asked Questions About the University of Oregon Repeat Policy

-Note: The new UO Repeat Policy is effective Fall 2016.
+Note: The updated UO Repeat Policy is effective for courses starting fall 2019.

 I'm attempting to register for a course in DuckWeb, but I get a message saying this is a non-repeatable course.
 I haven't taken this class at the UO, so why can't I register?

 In addition to preventing a student from registering for a repeated course, DuckWeb will also block registration under the following circumstances:

 - You transferred in an equivalent course from another college/university.